 ICE-powered vehicle equipped with an electric motor/generator allowing the engine to be turned off whenever the car is coasting, braking, or stopped – and restarted quickly.

-Reported by Cade Wilson for our AA Directions Autumn 2020 issue
+Reported by Cade Wilson for our AA Directions Spring 2020 issue